 THE INNOVATION: MICROBUBBLES AGAINST MICROPLASTICS

-The big, new idea that drives Roland Damann: Injecting microscopic air bubbles directly and autonomously into stormwater retention ponds, lakes, rivers and oceans.
-"We will put a compact floating platform on the water.
-In the center, we will generate microbubbles with a diameter of 10 to 50 micrometers - about one-third of a hair - at minimal energy expenditure.
+The big, new idea that drives Roland Damann: Injecting microscopic air bubbles directly and autonomously into bodies of water.
+To do this, a minimal amount of energy Is expended to generate microbubbles with a diameter of 10 to 50 micrometers – about one-third of a hair.
 The bubbles form a mist-like cloud with an extremely high density of about two million bubbles per liter.
-They rise very slowly, attract even the finest microplastic particles like a magnet and transport them to the surface.
-From there, we can remove the plastics – leaving behind water that is almost 100 percent free of suspended matter and microplastics.
+They rise very slowly, attract even the finest microplastic particles like a magnet, and transport them to the surface.
+"From there, we can remove everything – and we get something that is almost 100 percent suspended matter – what is left behind is water that is free of microplastics.
 No chemicals, no maintenance, and an extremely low energy consumption.
-We specifically target the finest impurities in the water, such as tire abrasion and extremely fine plastic particles.
+Our patented process specifically targets the finest impurities in the water, such as tire abrasion and extremely fine plastic particles," Damann explained.

 00:00

 While rooted in the original idea, MicroBubbles GmbH also wants to venture into new territory and establish an entirely new ecosystem for water treatment: "Simply providing the technology is not enough.
 That is why we are going to find ways and tools to identify the microplastic hotspots, so we can put microflotation to work there."
 For Damann and his team establishing a whole new ecosystem also means bringing about change as early as possible: "We need to create more awareness about plastic consumption and help to reduce it."
 They envision a huge knowledge database around plastics and microplastics.
+Big goals for small bubbles.

 More about MicroBubbles: microbubbles.org